 \section{Computation of the ground state}

-One of the fundamental goals of investigating lattice fermionic model is to probe the phase structure of the model.
+One of the fundamental goals of investigating any interacting lattice fermionic model is to understand its phase structure.
 The first step of doing that is to prepare the ground state.
 In our work, we designed a quantum circuit that is suitable for use with the Variational Quantum Eigensolver (VQE) algorithm \cite{mcclean2016theory} to determine the ground state wavefunction of the system as a function of the four fermi coupling.
 The inputs to the algorithm are the qubit Hamiltonian and a parametrized quantum circuit whose function is to evaluate the expectation value of the Hamiltonian on a trial ground state wavefunction.
-The algorithm uses a classical computer to minimize the energy of the state with the quantum circuit being used to evaluate the expectation value of the Hamiltonian in the trial wavefunction at each stage of the iteration.
+The algorithm uses a classical computer to minimize the energy of the state with the quantum circuit being used to evaluate the expectation value of the Hamiltonian on the trial wavefunction at each stage of the iteration.
 The wavefunction ansatz for the ground state for two flavors is the well-known Hardware Efficient Approximation (HEA) \cite{kandala2017hardware} shown in Fig.~\ref{GSckt}, where a set of rotation angles $\theta_a,a=0, \, 1\ldots 15$ are used as variational parameters.
-For a $Q$ qubit lattice model, expression for the HEA wavefunction ansatz in terms of Rotation gates $R$ and 2-qubit entangling operators $U^{mn}$ entangling m\textsuperscript{th} qubit and n\textsuperscript{th} qubit can be written as
+For a $Q$ qubit lattice model, the expression of the HEA wavefunction ansatz in terms of rotation gates $R$ and 2-qubit entangling operators $U^{mn}$ which entangle the m\textsuperscript{th} qubit and n\textsuperscript{th} qubit can be written as

-Here, the subscript in $R^i_a$ denotes different rotation operators along different axis with $a,c=\{x,y,z\}$, and the subscript in $U_b$ denotes different entangling operators $U_b \in \{CX,\,CY,\,CZ,\,CH,\,CRZ,\,CU,\cdots \}$.
+Here, the subscript in $R^i_a$ denotes different rotation operators along different axes with $a,c=\{x,y,z\}$, and the subscript in $U_b$ denotes different entangling operators $U_b \in \{CX,\,CY,\,CZ,\,CH,\,CRZ,\,CU,\cdots \}$.
 The number of product terms in each part can be varied and a suitable number of terms can be chosen for approximating the ground state.
 In principle, the operator $M_\alpha (\{\theta\})$ can be repeated as many times as needed with a new set of parameters for each $M_\alpha$ block.
 Thus, in general, the structure of the HEA ansatz can be written as